yunnysunny/grunt-pages/README.md

 ##### pagination.listPage
 Type: `String`

-The location of the layout which is used for each list page.
-The layout has access to the following variables:
+The location of the layout template which is used for each list page.[Here](https://github.com/ChrisWren/grunt-pages/blob/master/test/fixtures/jade/pages/blog/index.jade) is a sample template that uses pagination.
+The template has access to the following variables:

 ###### pageNumber
 Type: `Number`

 The page number of the current page.

 ###### numPages
 Type: `Number`

 The total number of list pages.

 ###### posts
 Type: `Array` of `Object`s

-An array of post objects which contain the content and metadata for each post.
+An array of post objects which contains the content and metadata for each post.

 # Changelog

 **0.0.0** - Initial release